Cross-forest migration from Office 365 to Exchange 2010/2013/2016

 If the configuration is successful, click Finish.

 Step 2: Select mailboxes you want to migrate and define target connection

 After successfully configuring the source connection, you will get back to the migration job wizard.

 The Source mailboxes step now allows you to include or exclude mailboxes by using multiple filters.
-By default, the program includes all users along with Public Folders, because it is the most common scenario.
+You may, for example, include all users' mailboxes from a particular Organizational Unit or Active Directory group.
+By default, the program includes all users along with the Public Folders, because it is a most common scenario.
 Choose the mailboxes you want to migrate and proceed to the next step (Target mailboxes).

 After your connection is established, click Finish and proceed to the next step (Match mailboxes).

 Step 3: Match source and target mailboxes

 Matching the source mailboxes with the target mailboxes can be done in two ways: automatically, via the built-in Automatch feature, or manually.
 Either way, click the Match mailboxes button.

 To manually match a single mailbox, click on the Click to match target link in the Target user mailbox column and choose the most appropriate option for this user.
 You can:

 - Create a new user - to create both a new Active Directory user and a corresponding mailbox.
 You can use the default values or change them.